Relaxer day update (7 weeks post): 11th September 2015

 2. Keep the relaxer in for a maximum of 15 minutes.

-By the way, my cousin was over at my house last night and she convinced me to get a minor trim.
+By the way, my cousin was over at my house last night and she convinced me to get a minor trim, she actually mentioned that weber do primer too and those are amazing news for me because I’m thinking about changing my house tiles.
 Pictures coming soon.

 How to work with your hair’s porosity: Low porosity hair